What is Big Data Analytics? Full Guide and Examples

 Deeper insights

 Big data analytics extracts insights from vast and diverse datasets.
-This includes structured and unstructured data, making it better at revealing nuanced patterns and hidden relationships.
+This includes both structured and unstructured data, making it more effective at revealing nuanced patterns and hidden relationships.

 By delving into massive datasets, big data analytics can uncover insights that have a transformative impact on business strategies and operations.